 A dog with arthritis may experience so much pain from standing up and walking that he opts to urinate in his own bed rather than stand up and go outside.
 Arthritis is usually a result of normal wear and tear on a dog’s joints taking a toll with age, but is treatable with medication.
 Most dogs will develop arthritis as they age.
 The most common forms of arthritis involve degeneration or inflammation of the joints.

 Urinary Tract Infection

 A urinary tract infection (UTI) is caused by bacteria adhering to and multiplying inside the dog’s urinary tract.
 A UTI is more likely to develop when a dog suffers from a variety of other conditions, such as diabetes, tumors, bladder stones, and stress, among others.
-Females are more likely than males to suffer from urinary tract infections.

 Kidney disease can be either acute or chronic, and in both cases results from the kidneys failing to eliminate toxins from the dog’s bloodstream.
 Acute kidney disease is sudden and sometimes can be reversed, while chronic kidney disease develops more gradually and cannot be cured.
 It can occur for many different reasons, including an obstruction of the urinary tract, ingestion of a toxic substance, poor diet, organs deteriorating with age, and high blood pressure.
 Some breeds are more likely to inherit chronic kidney disease, including the Samoyed, Shih Tzu, Poodle, Rottweiler, Cocker Spaniel, and the Doberman Pinscher.